PeridexisErrant/roses-scripts/README.rst

 later.

 So far we haven't gained anything from using the wrapper script.
-Both of the above examples will preform exactly the same.
+Both of the above examples will perform exactly the same.
 So now let's talk about what makes the wrapper script so useful.
 Options!

 You can basically split all of these options into four categories,